-VPNs have lots of benefits for end users.
+VPNs have many benefits for end users.
 It can be something simple like improving your privacy, but it could also be allowing you to navigate to sites such as The Pirate Bay which certain browsers have intentionally deemed to be malicious.

 Of course, you also need to be alert as to how these services operate.
 Despite their best claims, if something is free, it often means you are the product.
-You need to look no further than the debacle surrounding Hola last year for a case in point.
-The reality is that if you want 100 percent peace of mind, you should invest in a paid VPN service.
-These are the best VPNs according to Reddit.
+The reality is that if you want 100 percent peace of mind, you should invest in a paid service.